Help The Audience Remember

 The recycled version could be: “Ask not what your speakers club can do for you, ask what you can do for your speakers club.”

-Perhaps the simplest and most commonly used rhetorical device is the question we ask which we do not expect the audience to answer.
+Perhaps the simplest and most commonly used rhetorical device is the question you ask which you do not expect the audience to answer.

 “Why have we all come here tonight?
 Is it because we want to become great orators?
 Or simply that we want to speak more effectively in everyday situations?”